Supercontinuum Generation by Saturated Second-Order Nonlinear Interactions: Experimental Results

-The experimental setup is shown in Fig. \ref{fig:Fig4}(a).
-The waveguides are driven using 50-fs-long pulses produced with a repetition rate of 100 MHz from a synchronously pumped degenerate optical parametric oscillator.
-These pulses are coupled into the PPLN waveguides using a reflective inverse-cassegrain objective (Thorlabs LMM-40X-P01).
-This choice ensures that the incoupled pulses are chirp-free and that the collected harmonics are free of chromatic aberrations.
-The strongest spectral broadening is observed for a poling period of 5.10 $\mu$m, such that $\Delta k L \sim 3\pi$.
-We record the output spectrum from the waveguide using two spectrometers: the near- to mid-infrared (600-1600 nm) is captured with a Yokogawa AQ6370C, and the mid-infrared (1600-2400 nm) is captured using a Yokogawa AQ6375.
-The results are shown in Fig. \ref{fig:Fig4}(b).
+The experimental setup is shown in Fig. \ref{fig:Fig3}(a).
+As in previous studies~\cite{Jankowski2020}, the waveguides are driven using 50-fs-long pulses produced with a repetition rate of 100 MHz from a synchronously pumped degenerate optical parametric oscillator.
+We note, however, that in contrast with previous studies the pump pulses are centered around 2090 nanometers, instead of 2060 nanometers.
+This choice of wavelength renders the group velocity disperison 6 fs$^2$/mm, instead of -15 fs$^2$/mm, which eliminates any spectral broadening due to soliton self-compression.
+These pulses are coupled into the PPLN waveguides using a reflective inverse-cassegrain objective (Thorlabs LMM-40X-P01) to ensure that the in-coupled pulses and collected harmonics are free of chromatic aberrations.
+We record the output spectrum from the waveguide using two spectrometers: the near-infrared (600 - 1600 nm) is captured with a Yokogawa AQ6370C, and the mid-infrared (1600 - 2400 nm) is captured using a Yokogawa AQ6375.
+The results are shown in Fig.~\ref{fig:Fig3}(b).
 The fundamental and second harmonic are observed to broaden for input pulse energies in excess of 100 fJ, with the two harmonic merging at the -40 dB level for pulse energies as low as 4-pJ.
-This observed broadening with increasing pulse energy is consistent with the quasi-static theory shown in Fig. \ref{fig:Fig4}(c).
+This observed broadening with increasing pulse energy is consistent with the quasi-static theory shown in Fig.~\ref{fig:Fig3}(c).
 Furthermore, we observe a number of qualitative similarities between the spectra observed in theory and experiment.
-In particular, for pulse energies between one to five picojoules, the power spectrum of the fundamental exhibits a local minimum around the carrier frequency of the fundamental, 2090 nm.
-For pulse energies greater than five picojoules, this local minimum splits into two minima centered symmetrically around the carrier frequency, with a local maximum at 2090 nm.
+In particular, for pulse energies between one to five picojoules, the power spectrum of the fundamental exhibits a local minimum around the carrier frequency of the fundamental, 2090 nanometers.
+For pulse energies greater than five picojoules, this local minimum splits into two minima centered symmetrically around the carrier frequency, with a local maximum at 2090 nanometers.
 Similar patterns occur in the tails of the spectra; the spectrum of the fundamental forms successive local minima and maxima in the band between 1600 - 1800 nm with increasing pulse energy, and the second harmonic exhibits oscillatory tails between 1200 - 1400 nm.
-However, the experimentally observed second harmonic is much brighter than the theoretical predictions made here.
+The experimentally observed second harmonic is, however, much brighter than the envelope predicted by the heuristics developed here.
+The origin of this effect is under investigation.